evernym/mobile-sdk/docs/Configuration.md

 * `agency_endpoint` - a public endpoint of agency to connect.
 * `agency_did` - DID assigned to the agency.
 * `agency_verkey` - Verkey associated with agency DID.
-* `agent_seed` - (optional) Seed to use to create DID/Verkey will be for the provisioned agent.
-    If no value specified, a random pair will be generated.
 * `enterprise_seed` - (optional) Seed to use to create DID/Verkey associated with user.
+    You may need to pass this seed when you want to use a specific DID/Verkey pair that is registered in the Ledger Network.
     If no value specified, a random pair will be generated.
 * `did_method` - (optional) Method name to use to create fully qualified DIDs (`did:<did_method>:<generated did value>`).
     If no value specified, `unqualified` DID form will be used.